2017 Equifax Data Breach

 At Gate City Bank, we take the security of your personal information very seriously.
 Here is how Gate City Bank protects your personal information:

 - Fraud Detection Center.
-We monitor your ATM and Check Card for potential fraud 24 hours a day, 7 days a week, and can recognize fraudulent transactions by detecting purchases outside of your normal spending pattern.
+We monitor your debit card for potential fraud 24 hours a day, 7 days a week, and can recognize fraudulent transactions by detecting purchases outside of your normal spending pattern.
 If our Fraud Detection Center identifies fraudulent activity, we will contact you at the phone number we have on file.

 - Zero Liability.
-Fraudulent transactions on your ATM and Check Card are likely to be denied, however, if they are approved you are not liable for any dollar amount of any unauthorized transaction, and Gate City Bank will reimburse you.
+Fraudulent transactions on your debit card are likely to be denied, however, if they are approved you are not liable for any dollar amount of any unauthorized transaction, and Gate City Bank will reimburse you.

 We also offer several tools to help you monitor your accounts which will help in preventing fraud.
 We recommend that you utilize these tools, listed below.